3dem/emhub/docs/user_manual/bookings.rst

 Bookings
 ========

+Bookings are used to organize access to each instrument.
+After some application have been approved, users belonging to each active application can book time slots for using different instruments.
+Some instruments and applications are required to book only in specific time *slots* enabled by the facility staff.
+External users are basically divided into national and local users.
+The main difference is that national users will book in these pre-allocated slots, while local users have more freedom to select available days.

+Other bookings can be made by the facility personnel to define instruments downtime or to reserve days for instrument calibration or testing.
+It is also possible to define recurrent events that will repeat with a certain frequency.
+For example, slots for national users can be defined every other week.

 Bookings are one of the central pieces of the entire EMhub application.
 Users can create bookings to use a given :doc:`resource <resources>` (e.g instruments, services) in a certain date and time.
 Managers can also bookings to mark maintenance or downtime for instruments.
 Bookings can be marked as "slots"